adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 For each glyph or glyph class in the input sequence, the contextual rule may specify one or more lookups (§[4.e](#4.e)) to be applied at that position.
-Note that the specified lookup may contain many rules; the implementation must ensure that only one rule in a referenced lookup will match at that position in the input sequence.
+Note that the specified lookups may contain many rules; the implementation must ensure that only one rule in a referenced lookup will match at that position in the input sequence.
 Lookups cannot be specified for the glyphs or glyph classes in the backtrack and lookahead sequences.